Penrose, New Zealand: History

-Industry started to flourish in the area from the 1920s, due to its close connection to the main railway line and the main road (Great South Road) with these important transport links later strengthened by the motorway (State Highway 1) built following the same alignment in the 1950s.
+Industry flourished in the area from the 1920s, due to its close connection to the main railway line and the main road (Great South Road) with these important transport links later strengthened by the motorway (State Highway 1) built following the same alignment in the 1950s.
 By this time, around 5,000 workers were employed in the suburb.
 Following the Second World War a global shortage in goods led to an expansion of manufacturing in New Zealand with Penrose becoming the main area for manufacturing in suburban Auckland.

 The new motorway and the move of industrial and manufacturing occupations out of older centres like the Auckland CBD soon started a boom in the Penrose-Mount Wellington area.
 Industry also successfully lobbied for state housing to be built close by, to provide the new area with a supply of labour.
 To this day, the area remains almost exclusively industrial, with a mix of run-down areas and newly established sites.